philferriere/dlwin/README.md

 ## Anaconda (64-bit)

 This tutorial was initially created with Python 2.7, but Python 3.5 works too.
-The newest Anaconda version uses Python 3.6, but that version is still [poorly supported](https://github.com/tensorflow/tensorflow/issues/6999).
+The newest Anaconda version uses Python 3.6, but that version is still [poorly supported](https://github.com/tensorflow/tensorflow/issues/6999), so we stick to an older version that is known to work well.
 > Depending on your installation use `c:\toolkits\anaconda3-4.2.0` instead of `c:\toolkits\anaconda2-4.2.0`.

 Download the appropriate Anaconda version from [here](https://www.continuum.io/downloads),